voltlog/VoltLink/README.md

 Another advantage of the VoltLink is the built-in 3.3V 500mA low dropout regulator capable of powering the device your are programming.
 Optionally you can connect a custom JST cable that alows programming of Shelly relays safely, without mains power.

-You have the option of connecting throught the VoltLink connector which is a JST-SH 1.0mm pitch 6 pin connector that saves space on the target board or via standard 0.1 inch pin header.
+You have the option of connecting through the VoltLink connector which is a JST-SH 1.0mm pitch 6 pin connector that saves space on the target board or via standard 0.1 inch pin header.

 If you would like to order one of these adapters ready assembled, check out my [Tindie store](https://www.tindie.com/products/23076/).